A delicious twist on classic Tex-Mex Fajitas – with chicken breast and roasted in the oven.

 - Veggies: 3 colorful bell paprika and 1 red onion.

 - Fajitas seasoning: I used a combination of spices (oregano, coriander, cumin, cayenne pepper, garlic powder, paprika powder) but you could also use my new recipe for fajita seasoning (use 2 tablespoons for this recipe) or taco seasoning (just make sure that you buy a spice mix that contains only spices and no preservatives or flavor enhancers).
 I’m using the spices along with lime juice and zest and olive oil to make the chicken fajitas marinade.
 Overnight-marinated chicken is far more tender and flavorful.

 - Sauce: I used roasted veggies to make a delicious sauce to spoon over the chicken.
 I combined veggies with avocado, yogurt, fresh coriander, and lime juice to make a naturally creamy and thick sauce.

 - To make it low-carb and less calorie-rich you could make lettuce wraps!

-- other condiments that would work great: guacamole, pico de gallo, yogurt and sour cream herb dip, easy blender salsa (you’ll find the recipe in the notes section of this chicken fajita quesadillas recipe).
+- Other condiments that would work great: guacamole, pico de gallo, yogurt and sour cream herb dip, easy blender salsa (you’ll find the recipe in the notes section of this chicken fajita quesadillas recipe).

 In terms of flavor, preparing the dish in a pan would be a better idea.
 I roast the chicken and veggies over high temperature in the oven but that still won’t get them a wonderful browned crust, when you’d pan-fry in a pan.
 To make this in a pan you would need to pan-fry the chicken and veggies in batches, making sure they’re not overcrowded, which would take much more time.
 My recipe requires only 15 mins prep time and 15 mins baking time and yields 4 servings.